kbenson/mysql-message-queue/README.md

 0. We assume that Perl 5 can stand in for any language of the same class (Python, Ruby, PHP), since the bottlenecks should be the DB.

+### Running

+Run test.pl with the implementation's directory, then the test name.

+    ./test.pl implementations/Net-RabbitMQ/ simple

+You can use the list command to see available tests, and implementations

+    ./test.pl list

+Run ./test.pl with no params to see usage